 No. Investing in digital assets provides benefits to your portfolio right now.
 There is no need to wait.
 A general rule of thumb is to start small (up to 2.5% of your Net Worth).

 Where is the opportunity?
-What is there to be developed?
+What needs to be developed?

-The technology implementation into real-world use cases is in its infancy.
-For example, in the financial industry, the opportunities include user-facing applications for payments, credit, debit derivative financial products.
+The implementation of the blockchain technology into real-world use cases is in its infancy.
+To use the example of the financial industry – opportunities include user-facing applications for payments, credit and debit, derivative financial products.
 On the technological level, improvement needs to be achieved in transaction throughput, security, and development tools.
-And there are many more areas…
+And these are just a few areas.

 Are Slovak and Czech developers good at blockchain?

 Yes, we have hundreds of developers, business, and crypto-friendly people participating in community events.
-Most of them are held in Paralelni Polis, coffee and co-working space in Prague and Bratislava.
-Globally recognized companies founded by Czechs include first Bitcoin mining pool Slush Pool, hardware wallet Trezor, and crypto-ATMs General Bytes.
+Most of them are held in Paralelni Polis, a mix between a café and a co-working space in Prague and Bratislava.
+Globally recognized companies founded by Czechs include the first Bitcoin mining pool Slush Pool, the hardware wallet Trezor, and crypto-ATMs General Bytes.

 Can a European/Slovak/Czech project compete with the US and Asian ones?

 Yes.
-Unlike traditional businesses, crypto endeavors are not tight to constraining local markets.
+Unlike traditional businesses, crypto endeavours are not tied to constraining local markets.
 Given the nature of blockchain, most of the projects compete immediately on a global level.
 One may consider such characteristic as a disadvantage; however, the chances of becoming a global market player are much higher than in traditional businesses, where the continental leap is usually very difficult to make.

 Can regulation stop cryptocurrencies?

 It is very unlikely for cryptocurrencies to be stopped by regulation.
 Due to their decentralized nature, one cannot turn off blockchain by a single switch.
-As experience shows, there are countries like India or China actively hindering adoption by blocking related services such as trading platforms, wallets, or mining.
-However, people always find a suitable workaround practically eliminating the constraints (i.e., when exchanges were banned in China, people started to trade cryptocurrencies in Telegram groups).
-Blockchain is more resistant to malicious attacks than the internet.
+As experience shows, there are countries like India or China actively hindering adoption by blocking related services such as trading platforms, wallets, or mining services.
+However, people always find a suitable workaround, practically eliminating the constraints (i.e. when exchanges were banned in China, people started to trade cryptocurrencies in Telegram groups).
+Blockchain is more resistant to malicious attacks than the Internet.

 Which countries are blockchain-hostile, blockchain-neutral, and blockchain-friendly?

-- Friendly (actively support adoption): South Korea, Singapore, Japan, Malta, Gibraltar, Switzerland, Lichtenstein
+- Friendly (actively supporting adoption): South Korea, Singapore, Japan, Malta, Gibraltar, Switzerland, Lichtenstein